ezzye/dogshit/README.md

 ### Updating heuristics

-Regex patterns for the local classifier live in `bankcleanr/data/heuristics.yml`.
-After LLM classification the tool asks if newly labelled descriptions should be added to this file.
+Regex patterns are stored in the application's SQLite database.
+After LLM classification the tool asks if newly labelled descriptions should be saved as new heuristics.
 Confirm with `y` to store the pattern so future runs recognise it.
-You can also edit the YAML manually if needed.

-#### Editing via the web interface

-The frontend loads rules from `bankcleanr/data/heuristics.yml` by default.
-Upload a JSONL transaction file, then adjust or add regex patterns in the table.
-Click **Save** to send a `POST` request to `/heuristics` which persists the rule in the application's SQLite database.
+Rules can also be edited through the web interface or via the API.
+Upload a JSONL transaction file in the frontend, adjust or add patterns in the table and click **Save**.
+This issues a `POST` request to `/heuristics` which writes the rule to the database.

 ## Building standalone executables